smaurice101/maadsbml/docs/source/dashboard.rst

 ------------

 .. note::
    This URL accesses the Kafka topic called: bmllogs.
-This the topic you set in the Docker Run command field: VIPERLOGNAME.
+This the topic you set in the Docker Run command field: VIPERLOGNAME (:ref:`MAADSBML Docker Run Parameters Explained`).

+   The port 9090 is set using the value in the field: VIPERVIZPORT

+   maadsbmllogs.html is the dashboard HTML running in your MAADSBML container.

+   append=0 loads new data into the browser - without appending to the old data.